-Prerequisite: DMTH 1424 Foundations of Algebra with a grade of C or better in or equivalent placement test score.
-Corequisite: PSCI 1250 Physics Lab.
+Prerequisite: MATH 1213 Real World Math with a grade of "C" or better or MATH 1113 College Algebra with a grade of "C" or better or equivalent placement test scores.

 This algebra-based college-level physics course introduces the basic concepts of mechanics in one- and two- dimensions; linear and rotational motion; work, energy and power; thermodynamics; mechanical waves and sound; and fluid mechanics.
 The laboratory component provides students with applications of theory and enables them to use general principles on practice.
 A lab fee is required.